-These axioms are generally accepted as being very reasonable.6 Now there is nothing in the Chinese Wall policy that is contrary to these axioms.
+Now there is nothing in the Chinese Wall policy that is contrary to these axioms.
 We will bear out this claim by showing how we can construct a lattice structure for the Chinese Wall policy.
-We do so by defining a number of axioms below.
+We do so by defining a number of axioms in section 5.1.
+Let us first briefly elaborate on Denning's axioms.